Appoint and induct

 Trustees without experience of senior management or governance might find training and support in charity finance useful.
 Trustees that haven’t worked with charities would benefit from an introduction to the charity sector and how charities work.

-There are a range of materials, online courses, and events available to support charity trustees and whole boards including:
+There are a range of materials, online courses, and events available to support charity trustees and whole boards.
+You can find a list here:

 After a couple of months, the chair should have a follow up meeting or phone call with the new trustee to discuss how things are going so far.
 Possible discussion topics include: